aspose-total/Aspose.Total-Products/total/en/net/conversion/odt-to-xlam/_index.md

 {{< blocks/products/pf/feature-page-header h1="C# API to Convert ODT to XLAM or Online App" h2="Export ODT to XLAM via C# without using Microsoft<sup>&reg;</sup> Word or Microsoft<sup>&reg;</sup> Excel" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for .NET is a comprehensive suite of .NET components that enables developers to quickly and easily add powerful document processing features to their applications.
+With Aspose.Total for .NET, developers can easily include ODT to XLAM conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+This feature can be implemented in two simple steps.

+The first step is to use Aspose.Words for .NET to export ODT to HTML.
+Aspose.Words for .NET is a powerful .NET component that enables developers to create, edit, convert and print documents in a variety of formats, including DOC, DOCX, ODT, HTML, PDF and more.
+With Aspose.Words for .NET, developers can easily export ODT to HTML with just a few lines of code.

+The second step is to use Aspose.Cells for .NET to convert HTML to XLAM.
+Aspose.Cells for .NET is a powerful spreadsheet programming API that enables developers to create, manipulate and convert spreadsheets in a variety of formats, including XLS, XLSX, XLAM, HTML, PDF and more.
+With Aspose.Cells for .NET, developers can easily convert HTML to XLAM with just a few lines of code.

-By using [Aspose.Total for .NET](https://products.aspose.com/total/net/) you can include ODT to XLAM conversion feature within any .NET, C#, ASP.NET and VB.NET application in two simple steps.
-Firstly, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can export ODT to HTML.
-After that, by using [Aspose.Cells for .NET](https://products.aspose.com/cells/net/) Spreadsheet Programming API, you can convert HTML to XLAM.
+In conclusion, Aspose.Total for .NET makes it easy for developers to include ODT to XLAM conversion feature within any .NET, C#, ASP.NET and VB.NET application.
+By using Aspose.Words for .NET to export ODT to HTML and Aspose.Cells for .NET to convert HTML to XLAM, developers can quickly and easily implement this feature with just a few lines of code.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}